ArnaudRabeony/SiteMarchand/README.md

 # SiteMarchand

 # PRB
+* Undefined total price when an article is removed from the basket
 * Can't display product libelle with composed label
 * Customer should be disconnected when he changes his password
 * Display the carousel from the views/displayProducts file